nqminds/brski/docs/voucher.md

 The signed CMS structure in `base64` (`PEM` format) or `NULL` on failure.

+### `verify_cms_voucher`
-### Verifies a CMS buffer and extracts the voucher structure, and the list included certificates
+Verifies a CMS buffer and extracts the voucher structure, and the list included certificates.
 ```c
 struct Voucher *verify_cms_voucher(const char *cms,
                                    const struct buffer_list *certs,